 In this post, we’ll cover how brands can leverage these native shopping experiences — called social commerce — to reach new audiences and boost sales.
 Let’s start with the basics.

 - Top social commerce platforms

-- Top social commerce tips
+- 5 benefits of social commerce

 - Are you ready to leverage social commerce?

 Social commerce refers to buying or selling a product or service within the native social media experience.
 For example, on Instagram, users can browse and purchase products right from the Instagram app, rather than having to take the extra step of going to the brand’s website.

 Social commerce is the way of the future when it comes to making the path to purchase seamless and the numbers prove it.